 Innovus TTO shall keep a record for each commercial IP transaction and the benefits and revenue generated in respect thereof.
 Unless otherwise agreed in writing between SU and its staff members or students, earnings derived from the commercialisation of IP shall be divided in accordance with paragraph 6.1.
 Only income and benefits received to compensate for the granting by SU of rights with respect to IP will be subject to division hereunder.
 Income derived from the sale or licensing of SU trade marks shall be excluded.
 Income, equity and other benefits received by SU or its associated companies as compensation for procuring or providing facilities, services or funding (whether in the form of investments or loans) to any person or entity, notwithstanding that rights to SU IP may also be granted to such person or entity, are excluded from division under this IPP.
-It must be noted that although the allocation formulae specified hereunder apply to research grants or other monetary and nonmonetary contributions which are provided to support such research.
+It must be noted that although the allocation formulae specified hereunder apply to earnings derived by SU from IP arising from research conducted at SU, they do not apply to research grants or other monetary and non-monetary contributions which are provided to support such research.
 Furthermore, the allocation formulae also do not apply to income from IP that is agreed pursuant to this policy to accrue solely to SU's staff and/or students.